Xylocopa aerata

 Xylocopa aerata, the golden-green carpenter bee or green carpenter bee, is one of two species of carpenter bee found only in the conservation areas around Sydney, and in the Great Dividing Range in New South Wales in Australia.
 Its only other habitat as of 2020 is on Kangaroo Island in South Australia.
-The species is especially vulnerable to fire, and much of its habitat was burnt during the 2019-2020 bushfire season in Australia.
+The species is especially vulnerable to fire, and much of its habitat was burnt during the 2019–20 Australian bushfire season.

 The bee gets its common name by its habit of burrowing into wood.
 It is not a social species and does not produce honey, but it is an important pollinator for several species of Australian native plants.

 Description

 It was originally described by F. Smith in 1851 as Lestis aeratus.
 Its specific epithet is the Latin adjective aerata, meaning "bronzed".

 As its name implies, the golden-green carpenter bee is a metallic green in colour, although it may appear purplish or bluish from some angles.
 A large stocky bee (at nearly 2 cm, one of the largest native bees in southern Australia), it is often heard by its loud low-pitched buzzing while flying between flowers.
 The male has yellow face markings.
 The bee does have a sting which is potentially painful, although no stings have been recorded.